 GreenLancer solar maintenance services are available in over 30 states and growing as the need arises – Our skilled network of solar installers can quickly pinpoint PV system issues and complete repairs.
 Contact GreenLancer to get started.

-Contact GreenLancer at (866) 436-1440 to get started or complete the form below.
+Contact GreenLancer at (866) 436-1440Â to get started or complete the form below.

-How Solar Bankruptcies & Closures Cause Orphan Systems
+How Solar Company Closures Cause Solar Orphans

 When a solar company goes bankrupt, any solar systems they installed are solar orphans because there’s no longer an entity responsible for maintaining them.
 Generally, solar installers provide both equipment and labor warranties for the systems they install.
-Equipment warranties, issued by manufacturers, often remain valid despite the installer going out of business, covering issues like defective parts.
+Equipment warranties issued by manufacturers often remain valid despite the installer going out of business, covering issues like defective parts.
 However, labor warranties, which cover installation-related problems, usually disappear when a company goes under.

 Getting Solar Permits & Passing Inspection

-Solar company bankruptcies can cause incomplete paperwork, permits, or inspections.
-This can be a big hassle because your local jurisdiction may require certain checks before your system is fully approved.
-Without the original installer to fix things or answer questions, you might have to hire a new solar company just to handle what was left behind.
+Without the original installer to fix things or answer questions, you might have to hire a new solar company just to handle what was left behind with your solar orphan.
 These new companies often charge extra, especially if they need to fix code violations, such as grounding or wiring issues.

 Broken Solar Equipment

-If your system stops working or a part breaks, you’d usually call the installer.
-But with no company to call due to solar bankruptcies, you’re left figuring out what’s wrong on your own.
 A big issue following a solar company bankruptcy is that your warranty might not cover repairs or replacements anymore.
 Without the original installer, labor warranties are often void, leaving you to cover the labor costs for solar system repairs.

-Adding More Solar Panels or Batteries
+Adding More Solar Panels or Batteries to Solar Orphans

 It can be tricky to add battery storage or more solar PV panels.
 Many installers are reluctant to work on systems they didn’t install because it’s harder to troubleshoot someone else’s work.
 Those who do take on these projects often charge more for the added risk and effort.